Avaiga/taipy-doc/docs/tutorials/visuals/4_long_callbacks/index.md

 title: Long-running Callbacks
 category: visuals
 data-keywords: gui callback
-short-description: Preserve the user interface responsiveness during lengthy tasks using Taipy's 'long-running callbacks' feature.
+short-description: Preserve the user interface responsiveness during lengthy tasks.
 img: 4_long_callbacks/images/long_running_callbacks.png
 ---

 Tasks (server-side functions) in web applications can take a lot of time, which can lead to problems with communication between the server (Python application) and the client (web browser).